Introduction to Conic Sections

 Degenerate Conics

 However, if the slicing plane goes through the apex, then weird things can happen!
+These resulting intersections are called degenerate conics.

 For example, if a horizontal plane passes through the apex, then the intersection is a single point.
 How boring!

 People don't typically want to call a point a conic section!
+So, a point is an example of a degenerate conic.

-Its length is 5:27 (five minutes, 27 seconds): if you have limited time, skip the intro/terminology and start at 1:38.
+Here's a fantastic youtube video on conic sections.
+Its length is 5:27 (five minutes, 27 seconds).
+If you have limited time, skip the intro/terminology and start at 1:38.

 Degenerate conics start at 3:47, and you'll see that there are three types:

+So...
+Why the Name ‘Conic’?

-So... why the name ‘Conic’?
+So, why is the name ‘conic’ or ‘conic section’ appropriate?
 Because conics arise by intersecting a plane with an (infinite double) CONE!!

-How to Orient the Plane to get Different Conic Sections
+How to Orient the Plane to Get Different Conic Sections

 Circle